The VMC survey -- LIV. The internal kinematics of the LMC with new VISTA observations: Determining proper motion of stars

 The single-epoch catalogues, after being aligned to a common frame of reference as discussed above, were now ready for measuring the proper motion of stars.
 These stars should remain at rest through the epochs following the transformation and any change in their position indicates intrinsic motion around the LMC centre and measurement errors.
 For the proper motion calculation, we identified stars per detector consistently detected across all epochs, thereby enhancing the number of available positional measurements.
-For each source, we generated scatter plots of epoch versus position separately for the x and y coordinates and performed a linear least squares fit of the points.
-We employed Python's least\_squares function from the Scipy module\textsuperscript{\ref{fn:scipy}} for fitting, configuring the loss function to linear, which measures how well the model parameters fit the data.
-This choice of a linear loss function produced optimal results in our analysis \citep[see also][]{2022florian}.
+For each source, we generated scatter plots of epoch versus position separately for the x and y coordinates and performed a linear least-squares fit of the points.
+We employed Python's least\_squares function from the Scipy module\footnote{\citet{scipy} } for fitting, configuring the loss function to linear, which measures how well the model parameters fit the data.
+This choice of a linear loss function produced optimal results in our analysis \citepalias[see also][]{2022florian}.
 The slope of the regression yielded the relative proper motion in pixels per day, following the transformations carried out with probable LMC sources.
-The relative proper motion values were then converted to angular units of milliarcseconds per year (mas yr$^{-1}$) by utilizing the pixel scale and orientation of the reference epoch image.
+The relative proper motion values were then converted to angular units of milliarcseconds per year (mas yr$^{-1}$) by utilising the pixel scale and orientation of the reference epoch image.
+We adopted the conventional notation utilising $\mu_W = -\mu_\alpha \cos(\delta)$ for RA (the proper motion in western direction) and $\mu_N = \mu_\delta$ for Dec (the proper motion in northern direction).

-To convert measured proper motions from pixels per day to the standard unit of milliarcseconds per year, we utilized the World Coordinate System (WCS) parameters retrieved from the header of the reference epoch.
-These parameters, including the Coordinate Description (CD) matrix, establish the relationship between pixel coordinates in the image and celestial coordinates in the sky.
-The conversion equation is outlined as follows, where $dx$ and $dy$ are the proper motions in x and y coordinates respectively: